Liquid Stirring Solutions

 Orbital shaker: a stable platform for consistent vial-to-vial homogeneity

-Fluigent also developed contactless fluid agitation technologies.
+Fluigent has also developed contactless fluid agitation technologies.
 Orbital shakers usually consist of a large plate that provides soft orbital motion in a horizontal plane.
-However, the movement could be implemented differently so that the platform oscillates with any trajectory.
+However, the movement can be implemented differently so that the platform oscillates with any desired trajectory.
 Unlike the magnetic stirrer, this solution is non-intrusive and can consistently handle multiple reservoirs with the same device.
 The benefits of the orbital shaker compared to other shakers like the platform shaker or the vortexer are that it generates no vibrations, produces less heat, and is able to aerate the samples and evenly distribute cells.
-This technology has been developed for customers who do not need much capacity but external sterile liquid stirring that avoids sedimentation and cell damage.
+This technology has been developed for customers who do not need much capacity but require external sterile liquid stirring that avoids sedimentation and cell damage.
 The platform is also optimized to integrate temperature control.

 Vortex mixer: a solution for intense shear stress

-Comparison between liquid stirring technologies
+Comparison between liquid agitation technologies

-Each method has its own advantages that make it more adapted for certain applications.
+Each method has its own advantages that make it more appropriate for certain applications.
 Here are some variables that may be taken into account when choosing the best liquid stirring solution for your project: